 What my friend failed to realize was that the soil, moisture and temperatures were more than a little different between the two locations.
-His knowledge of northern horticulture gave him a false sense of confidence in his ability to tackle the south.
+His knowledge of Northern horticulture gave him a false sense of confidence in his ability to tackle landscaping in the South.
 I have seen HOAs make similar mistakes when it comes to finances.
 These errors are not so much about over-confidence as they are a matter of “you don’t know what you don’t know.”

-Many clients have confessed to me that their Board Members incorrectly assumed they had the financial know-how to secure a loan for their HOA.
-As they learned the hard way, experience with home, auto or commercial loans does not translate to expertise with HOA loans.
+Many clients have confessed to me that their Board Members incorrectly assumed they had the financial know-how to secure a loan for their community.
+As they learned the hard way, experience with home, auto or commercial loans does not transfer to expertise with HOA loans.
 If your board has never actually been involved in an HOA financing process, there could be significant and expensive missteps.